An unemployment reconsideration in Minnesota is an appeal that generally comes after a phone conference with an unemployment law judge.

 In other articles, I refer to this as a Level II unemployment appeal.

 Generally, the losing party requests a reconsideration and the winning party responds after the appeal is filed.
 However, there are exceptions.

-Before giving up, I believe this type of appeal is worth the effort.
-In my experience, there are six reasons why an appeal is reversed.
+This type of appeal for unemployment benefits is worth the effort.
+In my experience, there are six (6) reasons why an appeal is reversed.
 Before addressing these issues, let us address the process for seeking an unemployment reconsideration.

 Unemployment Reconsideration: 1st Step

 The first step in seeking a reversal is doing preliminary work.
 This includes:

 - Acquiring a copy of an employment file, and

 - Obtaining a copy of the recorded transcript from the phone appeal, and

 - Identify which facts within the decision were incorrect.